(Bangkok, Chiang Mai)

 (Hanoi, Hoi An, Ho Chi Minh City)

-Pamper your palate with this exotic gourmet culinary tour of Thailand, Vietnam and Malaysia.
-A fascinating blend of diverse cultures, explore the historical highlights and hotspots of Bangkok, Chiang Mai, Hanoi, Hoi An, Hue, Ho Chi Minh City, the Mekong River and Kuala Lumpur with the comfort of expert private guide.
+Pamper your palate with this exotic gourmet culinary tour of Thailand and Vietnam.
+A fascinating blend of diverse cultures, explore the historical highlights and hotspots of Bangkok, Chiang Mai, Hanoi, Hoi An, and Ho Chi Minh City with the comfort of expert private guide.
 Learn about the cultural significance and time-honoured traditions behind the diverse cuisines of each delicious destination.
-Participate in a variety of cooking lessons, bicycle through rice paddies, fish in Hoi An - then cook your catch, shop South East Asia’s largest weekend market, pilgrimage ancient temples, safari through a coconut forest and much more.
+Participate in a variety of cooking lessons, explore exotic food stalls with local experts, fish in Hoi An - then cook your catch, shop South East Asia’s largest weekend market, pilgrimage ancient temples and much more.
 This appetizing adventure features tasty cafes, fabulous restaurants, award winning chefs, inspiring art and stunning tropical beaches.
 Enjoy the city, countryside and all the delicious culinary and cultural highlights of South East Asia – Active and appetizing, this adventure is sure to please!

 Meet your driver for an airport transfer with a private vehicle and English speaking guide.